USS Willamette (AO-180): Namesake

 The ship was the first in the U.S. Navy to bear the name, and she was named after the Willamette River in Oregon.
-The name Willamette is of Indian origin, though there is no definitive source.
+The name Willamette is of Native American origin, though there is no definitive source.
 The name is thought to mean "long and beautiful river" or "rain waters along the river".
 Originally, there was another ship named Willamette but the contract for the construction of that Willamette, a projected screw sloop-of-war of the Contoocook class, was canceled in 1866 before its keel was laid.

 The ship's shield explained the capability of the ship to supply both types of fuel, for surface ships and for aircraft and was symbolized by the dolphin and eagle's wing.
 The arched, wavy bend was a reference to the historic Willamette River in Oregon for which the ship is named.

 The ship's crest represented the flaming torch; behind the national bird symbol, the bald eagle, was a representation of the words of the ship's motto: "Fuel for Freedom".